wojciechlasak/hangman/README.md

 My first application in React.js.<br>
 It's a hangman (popular paper and pencil guessing game)<br>
-The idea and layout come from Miroslaw Zelent course.<br>
+The idea and layout come from Miroslaw Zelent's course.<br>

 <img src="./2.PNG">